Childhood Lead Poisoning

 - Antiques or old, painted furniture or toys

-- Plumbing (lead pipes, lead solder, brass fixtures and valves)
+- Drinking water and plumbing (lead pipes, lead solder, brass fixtures and valves)

 - Folk remedies (Greta, Arzacon, Pay-loo-ah, Kohl, Kandu) and some herbal remedies (Ayurvedic)

-- Do you live in an older home?
+- Do you live in a home was built before 1950?

 - Does your child spend time with an adult whose job exposes him or her to lead?